porras/ghcontributors/README.md

 That's it, to contribute, fork & pull request!

+## To do

+Bear in mind this is *my* roadmap, but if you contribute something else and it's cool, I'll merge it anyway :)

+* Fix aforementioned problem with the updating process
+* Add ability to update a repo with each commit via [GitHub hooks](https://help.github.com/articles/post-receive-hooks)
+* Detect forks and mirrors and display only the main repo
+* Some nice design ;)
+* Show most interesting/recent/active users in home page instead of a fixed list

 ## Copyright & Licensing

 Copyright (c) 2013 Sergio Gil.
 MIT license, see LICENSE for details.